Zelogx Platform - Demo Gallery

 ./01_networkSetup.sh

-If you selected Japanese, the script outputs router configuration instructions requiring manual steps.
-For English, a similar message appears instructing you to configure static routes and port forwards:
+The script outputs router configuration instructions requiring manual steps to configure static routes and port forwards:

 Manual configuration required: Router Configuration (Manual Steps Required)